M8825/Villow/README.md

 Introduction

 Villow Clone is a replica of the popular real estate website Zillow.
 Villow is a platform that allows users to buy, sell, and rent properties.
 It provides a comprehensive database of real estate listings, including houses, apartments, and land.
-Users can search for properties by location, price, and other criteria, as well as save their favorite listings and receive notifications when new properties become available.
-As someone who is passionate about real estate, I wanted to create a similar platform that provides users with an easy-to-use interface and a wealth of real estate information.
+Users can search for properties by location, price, and other criteria, as well as save their favorite listings.
 The technologies used in this project include:

 - Languages: Javascript, Ruby, HTML, and CSS